vivekcode01/StreamIt/docs/guide/media-import-video.md

 # Import video

 There's two ways to import your video material in Superstreamer.
+Once you uploaded your video _somewhere_, you have to reference it with the proper scheme in the upcoming API calls and we'll take care of the rest.

 ## From S3